What life at Capital One is like for working moms

-Other parental leave programs include leave for new fathers, adoption, foster care and birth via a surrogate for up to 8 weeks of paid leave at 100 percent of pay.
+Other parental leave programs include leave for new parents, including paternity leave, families welcoming children by adoption, foster care and birth via a surrogate for up to 8 weeks of paid leave at 100 percent of pay.

-Capital One also partners with Milk Stork to support our moms who need to travel.
+Capital One also partners with Milk Stork to support our moms taking business trips (all business travel is suspended currently due to COVID-19).
 Through this partnership, we provide moms with everything they need to ship a day’s supply of fresh breast milk home to their babies while they are traveling for business for free.
 This prevents the need to pre-pump enough of a milk supply to provide milk, as well as deplete a mother’s reserves supply.
 It also prevents mothers from having to deal with any travel hassle in transporting milk, because even though you're allowed to carry breast milk on a plane, needed accessories like ice packs can cause travel issues–making things more of a hassle.

 Providing our associates with comprehensive and diverse options is core to Capital One’s benefits strategy, and adoption and surrogacy offerings are an important part of that plan.
 By providing these benefits, we foster an inclusive environment where all associates feel supported no matter how their family grows.